 Summary of our 8 steps to success

 1. Get a domain name.
-Find a domain name that is not yet used, register and pay for it.
-It's best to choose something simple and memorable.
+Find a domain name that is not yet taken, register and pay for it.
+It is best to choose something simple and memorable.
 We recommend “.com” or “.de” as the ending.
-Our tip: Wix offers domain names cheaply!
+Our tip: Wix offers cheap domain names!

 2. Choose a hosting provider and choose the type of web hosting that works best for you.
 Consider the WordPress hosting expert Siteground as a good start option.

 3. Choose the best plan for you.
 A good choice is the managed WordPress StartUp tariff from SiteGround.